GagandeepKaur97/C0768688_W2020_MAD3125_FP/README.md

 ## in this app , new customers are added along with their new bills.

 ## their total amount of bill will display on the screen .

+# on the first screen , basically it is the splash screen on which i did one twist which of image view  ,basically that is a gif with the animations,